About the project

 - Improve access to Bunbury Port and strengthen Greater Bunbury’s position as a regional industrial hub for the South West Region

-Our project overview provides a summary of the project's objectives, sections and funding.
+Open February 2020 Bunbury Outer Ring Road Guide PDF to get a summary of the project's objectives, sections and funding.

 Northern section fly-through

 Video: Latest fly-through animation of the northern and central planning concept.

 Southern section preferred alignment

 Read Media Statement on the Southern alignment to find out how we are proceeding with planning this part of the project through the existing road reserve.

 A local access strategy workshop for Gelorup was held on 23 July 2019.
 The workshop was attended by 33 community members from across Gelorup, North Boyanup and Dalyellup.
 Representatives from the Shire of Capel, City of Bunbury, Holcim (Australia) Pty Ltd, Hanson and the Bunbury Cathedral Grammar School were also present.

 The workshop considered community feedback on future access arrangements for Gelorup, including the proposed connection of Jules Road to Centenary Road.
 A range of views on this part of the access arrangements were expressed.
 We will consider these along with the comments made on other aspects of the proposed arrangements and discussed further with the Shire of Capel.

 - Construction commences: 2021 (once all approvals in place)

 - Construction complete: Early-2024